eclipse-langium/langium-website/content/docs/grammar-language.md

 Addition:
     Expression ('+' Expression)*;
 ```
-[NOTE] Contrary to the Xtext doc, I had to had `value=` for the code to compile, otherwise is throws a `RangeError: Maximum call stack size exceeded`.
+[NOTE] Contrary to the Xtext doc, I had to add `value=` for the code to compile, otherwise is throws a `RangeError: Maximum call stack size exceeded`.
 Any idea why?

 [TODO] Add part about syntax leading to unwanted elements in the tree.
 ### Syntactic Predicates